Electromagnetic and Exotic Moments in Nuclear DFT: DFT RESULTS

 A significant result reported in Reference~\cite{(Sas22c)} concerns the so-called effective $g$ factors, which are adjustable constants that multiply the free spin and orbital $g$ factors (see Section~\ref{one-body}) to align calculated magnetic dipole moments with experimental data.
 In the past, numerous diverse physical effects have been invoked to justify the use of such numerical constants.
 These have included a limited size of the single-particle phase space, inadequate shape and/or angular-momentum polarisations, restrictions on conserved or broken symmetries or absence of angular-momentum restoration, missing terms or deficiencies in interactions or functionals, triaxial and/or octupole deformability, and contributions from two-body meson-exchange currents (Section~\ref{MEC}).
 Specifically, approaches that utilise a limited-size valence single-particle space, such as the shell model, always resort to effective $g$ factors.

-\begin{marginnote}[] \entry{Effective $g$ factors and effective charges}{Not needed in nuclear DFT, which employs a complete single-particle space} \end{marginnote} {\bf Figure}~\ref{fig:UNEDF1_JD-M-46-geff}(c) displays the values of the hypothetical effective spin $g$ factors, $g_{\text{eff}}^{(n)}=g_{\text{eff}}^{(p)}$, that would have been necessary to adjust the calculated DFT magnetic dipole moments $\mu$ to match the 23 experimentally measured values individually.
-As shown, apart from the four outliers, the remaining 19 values cluster within a narrow range of $g_{\text{eff}}=0.98(10)$.
-This clearly indicates that using an ample single-particle space, as in DFT, eliminates the need for effective $g$ factors.
+\begin{marginnote}[] \entry{Effective $g$ factors and effective charges}{Phenomenological corrections employed to account for missing elements in describing nuclear moments} \end{marginnote} {\bf Figure}~\ref{fig:UNEDF1_JD-M-46-geff}(c) displays the values of the hypothetical effective spin $g$ factors, $g_{\text{eff}}^{(n)}=g_{\text{eff}}^{(p)}$, that would have been necessary to adjust the calculated DFT magnetic dipole moments $\mu$ to match the 23 experimentally measured values individually.
+As shown, except for the four outliers, the remaining 19 values cluster within a narrow range around $g_{\text{eff}}=0.98(10)$.
+This clearly indicates that using a sufficiently large single-particle space, as in DFT, eliminates the need for effective $g$ factors.
 Similarly, {\bf Figure}~\ref{fig:UNEDF1_JD-M-46-geff}(b) demonstrates that, for the same reason, the effective charges are then unnecessary.